raghu666/Reactapp/README.md

 > npm install
 > npm start
 ```
-Then
-# To open the application in your browser, go to localhost:8080
+Then to open the application in your browser, go to localhost:8080